 Would you like a free lunch for your children today?
 They’re being served across the state through our Summer Food Service Program.
 To find a location near you text “Summer Meals” to 97779 or call 866-348-6479.

 For a regularly updated, complete list of resources from TN DHS to help you learn more about receiving services during this time of elevated health risks, click here.

 For an updated list of all of Gov. Bill Lee’s COVID-19 related executive orders, click here.

-Schools are closed, but school meals are still available in many areas of the state.
+Some schools are closed, but school meals are still available in many areas of the state.
 See the map of school lunch pick-up locations here.